Stochastic processes with random contexts: a characterization, and adaptive estimators for the transition probabilities: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{onsider} a stationary stochastic process $\bX\equiv (X_n)_{n\in\Z}$ where each $X_n$ takes values in a finite alphabet $A$.
-Generally speaking, this process has infinite memory in the sense that its transition probabilities:
+\IEEEPARstart{C}{onsider} a stationary stochastic process $\bX:= (X_n)_{n\in\Z}$ where each $X_n$ takes values in a finite alphabet $A$.
+Generally speaking, this process has infinite memory in the sense that its transition probabilities,

-depend on the whole ``past"~$x^{-1}_{-\infty}=(\dots,x_{-3},x_{-2},x_{-1})$.
-This is in contrast with Markov chains, where the transition probabilities depend only on the $k$ last steps of the process for some fixed $k$, called the {\em order} of the chain.
+depend on the whole infinite past $x^{-1}_{-\infty}=(\dots,x_{-3},x_{-2},x_{-1})\in A^{\Z_-}$, as well as on the next symbol $a\in A$.
+This is in contrast with Markov chains, where the transition probabilities depend only on the $k$ last steps of the process, for some fixed $k$ called the {\em order} of the chain.

-Markov chains are simple and concrete processes that are amendable to analysis and estimation.
+Markov chains are simple and concrete processes that are amenable to analysis and estimation.
 By contrast, processes with infinite memory are both natural and important, in theory as well as in practice.
 This motivates the study of families of processes that, while potentially having infinite memory, retain some characteristics of Markov chains.
 Two examples stand out in the literature.

-\begin{enumerate} \item {\em Random Markov chains:} for these processes, the distribution of $X_0$ given the past is determined by first sampling a random variable $K\in\N$ independently of $X^{-1}_{-\infty}$ and then setting where $p_k$ is a pre-specified transition kernel of order $k$.
-In other words, the transition probabilities are {\em mixtures} of Markov transitions with different orders.
-Kalikow \cite{kalikow:randommarkov} introduced these processes and showed that $\bX$ is a random Markov chain if and only if its transition probabilities depend continuously on the past, ie. if there is a version of $p(\cdot|x^{-1}_{-\infty})$ for which: